xawos/WACT/README.md

 This whole thingy was built in a weekend plus a couple of hours, so don't judge :P

-Based freely on [cheeseandcereal](https://github.com/cheeseandcereal)'s [fake-ssh](https://github.com/cheeseandcereal/fake-ssh), just like the following image and the above one:
+Based freely on [cheeseandcereal](https://github.com/cheeseandcereal)'s [fake-ssh](https://github.com/cheeseandcereal/fake-ssh), just like the following image (and as you may notice not the above one):

 ![Scan](images/nmap.png "Spoofed Banner")